See more remote resources for connecting from home.

 -

-- Review Getting Started with Canvas and Best Practices for Remote Teaching.
-This document includes steps to create a Canvas course presence, adding content, creating asynchronous lectures, and hosting synchronous sessions.
+- Check out the 8 Steps to Getting Started with Canvas for how to create a Canvas course presence, adding content, creating asynchronous lectures, and hosting synchronous sessions.

 - Visit ITS Training for live Canvas training opportunities.
 Daily topics include basic setup, quizzes, gradebook, and more.

-- Record lectures for online delivery: Use Kaltura Capture to record lectures for students to view later in Canvas.
+Record lectures for asynchronous delivery: Use Kaltura Capture to record and publish lecture recordings for students to view later in Canvas.

 - Using Kaltura Capture for Asynchronous Video in Canvas (video, 10:13)